 The main SCES parking lot, which is not visible from the road, has lanes that must loop back and forth several times to handle "carpool" pickups/dropoffs of students.
 This twisting path can be a problem, especially if voters (particularly curbside voters) come at the wrong time of day and must then carefully ease thru the narrow space beside the very long, looping carpool line while trying to park/unpark in the main lot or while trying to reach the distant curbside area.

 In part to address "Where is the 19-19 polling place?" and "How can I avoid the SCES carpool line?", we have the Information Mainly for Precinct 19-19 Voters web page.
-I post a link to it on the Nextdoor social network website a couple of months before Election Day and then again a few days before Election Day.
-These posts are for 28 local "Nextdoor neighborhoods" and should cover most 19-19 voters, at least those who use Nextdoor.
+I post a link to it on the Nextdoor social media network website a couple of months before Election Day and then again a few days before Election Day.
+These posts are for 28 local "Nextdoor neighborhoods" and should cover most of the 8000+ registered voters in 19-19, at least those who use Nextdoor.
 In addition to general election information, this page has warning notes about the SCES carpool times, as well as various maps and diagrams to help drivers find SCES and then maneuver around the main SCES parking lot.
 It also notes two nearby alternate parking lots, which are associated with the Town of Rolesville park adjacent to SCES.

 On the Monday morning before Election Day, I set up a number of signs along Granite Falls Blvd. to steer voters to the right school entrance, away from the gotcha entrances/driveways.
 I have to set up these signs before Monday Setup because it would be too late to do that at or after Setup.
 Many of the signs are far from SCES and would be in dark, hazardous places during/after Setup.
 Also, it would be impossible to gather all the signs Tuesday night to return to the BOE at that time, so I retrieve them Wednesday morning.
 To handle these timing problems, the BOE has agreed to let me keep this set of signs in my garage between elections.
 I clean and oil the H-frame rods after each election; otherwise they tend to rust from being planted in damp soil.